LogoFlexColorScheme

 In the above recording you can see how the application's look, and all widgets in it, change as we switch FlexColorScheme theming from being completely OFF to ON, and then turn on using component sub-themes, and lastly as we manipulate the defaultBorder radius for all widgets.
 Observe that it also changes all buttons, cards and other elements used by the application itself.

-When you open the page view on a large enough screen you will see the generated setup code, side-by-side with the settings you are changing.
-Not only is the entire theme of the application changing as you modify settings interactively, the generated code that you need to define the same theme, is changing as you change settings too.
+When you open the page view on a large enough screen, you will see the generated setup code side-by-side with the settings you are changing.
+Not only is the entire theme of the application changing as you modify settings interactively, the generated code that you need to define the theme is changing as you change settings too.

 In the above screen recoding you can see this.
-Pay for example attention to the defaultRadius value above as the slider is dragged around.
+For example, pay attention to the defaultRadius value above as the slider is dragged around.

 The generated code aims to exclude code when API default values can be used, and to also exclude settings that become redundant if covered by some other value.